Khalid-X/Discord-bot-/README.md

 ## About the project

-The discord bot in this repository is a **Discord Stats Bot** that is a specialized bot designed to monitor and analyze user activity within a Discord server.
+The discord bot in this repository is a **Discord Statistics Bot** that is a specialized bot designed to monitor and analyze user activity within a Discord server.
 It collects comprehensive statistics on server engagement, allowing server administrators and community managers to better understand participation and interaction patterns.

 It was fully made using **python** and multiple massive libraries such as: Pillow, matplotlib, numpy, discord.py, etc. It was also made with the help of popular services like PostgreSQL and redis.
 It took about **3 months** to fully finalize this project.

 ## Features

-This **Discord Stats Bot** tracks the following metrics:
+This **Discord Statistics Bot** tracks the following metrics:

 - **Messages**: Counts and analyzes messages sent by users across different channels.
 - **Voice Call Activity**: Monitors time spent by users in voice channels, providing insights into engagement levels.